Mastering Secure Coding Practices: Preventing Vulnerabilities From Day One

 Security is no longer an afterthought in modern software development.
 With applications exposed to the public internet, APIs powering critical systems, and attackers constantly evolving their techniques, secure coding has become a core engineering responsibility.

 Many of the most damaging security incidents are not caused by zero-day exploits, but by preventable coding mistakes introduced early in development.
+Understanding common web application vulnerabilities is essential for every developer.

 This article presents a high-authority guide to secure coding practices that help developers prevent vulnerabilities from the very first line of code.
+It complements threat modeling fundamentals and secure API design practices.

 Why Secure Coding Must Start on Day One